qorix-group/process_description/process/index.rst

 Process Areas
 ~~~~~~~~~~~~~

-The process description for the S-CORE project (e.g. requirements, architecture, safety management) can be found here:
+The process description for the project (e.g. requirements, architecture, safety management) can be found here:

 .. toctree::
    :maxdepth: 1